How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 6. The "P-B-T" Lip-Flap Technique: Syncing Without a Slate

 In scenarios where there was no clapperboard and no hand clap, you must look for phonetic "plosives."
-Focus on words starting with 'P' (like "Pressure"), 'B', or 'T'.
-To pronounce these, a human subject must close their lips completely to build pressure, then "pop" them open.
+Focus on words starting with "P" (like "Pressure"), "B," or "T." To pronounce these, a human subject must close their lips completely to build pressure and then "pop" them open.
 This "pop" creates a distinct, sharp spike in the audio waveform.
 Find the exact frame where the lips first part and the air is released, then align the very beginning of the audio burst to that specific frame of video.

 7. Identifying and Fixing the Ghost of Sync Drift